On Ribet's Lemma for $\mathrm{GL}_2$ modulo prime powers: Introduction

-However, the non-residually multiplicity free case is far more mysterious.
-This case has been studied by Bella\"iche--Chenevier \cite{Bellaiche-arbres}, who describe the shape of $\X(\rho)$, prove that $(i)$ implies $(ii)$ in \Cref{thm:main-intro} and give a partial result in the opposite direction \cite{Bellaiche-arbres}*{Thm.\ 45}.
+However, the non-residually multiplicity-free case is far more mysterious.
+This case has been studied by Bella\"iche--Chenevier \cite{Bellaiche-arbres}, who classify the types of graphs $\X(\rho)$ can be, prove that $(i)$ implies $(ii)$ in \Cref{thm:main-intro} and give a partial result in the opposite direction \cite{Bellaiche-arbres}*{Thm.\ 45}.
 They pose as a question whether $(i)$ and $(ii)$ are equivalent \cite{Bellaiche-arbres}*{Question, pp.\ 524}.
 As well as answering this question, we complete Bella\"iche--Chenevier's description of the shape of $\X(\rho)$: we describe the shape of $\X(\rho)$ in terms of certain pseudocharacter invariants of $\rho$ (\Cref{thm:classification1}).
 Conversely, we also show how to compute these invariants from the shape of $\X(\rho)$ (\Cref{thm_classification}).